-The Council intend to operate the "Adaptation Grant" using some of the same features that are used in processing DFG applications, namely:
+The Council intend to operate the "Discretionary Grant" using most of the same features that are used in processing DFG applications, namely:

-- The recommended work must be 'reasonable and practical' using the DFG definition. - The work would still require landlord's permission where the applicant rents from a private or social landlord. - A 15% agency fee, payable to the Council, would be included in the cost of the grant award. - The applicant would be eligible to apply for a DFG in the future should their needs change and an Occupational Therapist referral confirms this. - Repayments would be required for any amount over £5,000 within 10 years of the certified date of completion if the property is sold. - A Local land charge will not be registered on properties that are rented from a private landlord or a housing association and this grant condition will therefore not apply.
+- The recommended work must be 'reasonable and practical' using the DFG definition. - The work would still require landlord's permission where the applicant rents from a private or social landlord. - A 15% agency fee, payable to the Council, would be included in the cost of the grant award. - The applicant would be eligible to apply for a DFG in the future should their needs change and an Occupational Therapist referral confirms this. - Repayments would be required for any amount over £5,000 within 10 years of the certified date of completion if the property is sold, subject to a maximum of £10,000, unless the property is rented from a private landlord or a housing association. - A Local land charge will not be registered on properties that are rented from a private landlord or a housing association and the above grant condition will therefore not apply.